Pathways to Democracy in Myanmar: A Call for Renewed International Action

 10/31/20252 min read

-Overview: The Conference on Democratization in Myanmar, organized by the ASEAN Parliamentarians for Human Rights at the Malaysian Parliament, brought together regional parliamentarians, diplomats, and civil society representatives to discuss the deteriorating political and humanitarian crisis in Myanmar.
-It critically assessed the current regional strategies and called for immediate international action.
+Conference The ASEAN Parliamentarians for Human Rights convened the Conference on Democratization in Myanmar at the Malaysian Parliament which focused regional parliamentarians, diplomats and civil society representatives to deliberate over both a crumbling democracy and worsening humanitarian crisis in Myanmar.
+It was a damning indictment of the existing regional plans and a call for international action now.

-Critique of the ASEAN 5-Point Consensus
+Analyzing the ASEAN 5-Point Consensus

-Engagement with Opposition and Civil Society:
+Engagement with the Opposition and Civil Society:

-Condemnation of the "Shame Election:
+Condemnation of the "Shame Election”:

 #StandWithMyanmar #APHR #Democratization #MyanmarCrisis #ASEAN